Azure/azure-quickstart-templates/301-jenkins-k8s-blue-green/README.md

 * An Azure subscription.
 * An Azure Service Principal to manage the related Azure resources.
-* An SSH key pair that will be used to login remotely to the Jenkins master VM and the ACS master node.
+* An SSH key pair that will be used to login remotely to the Jenkins master VM.

 ### Steps